Setting Up a Conformal Coating Production Line

 1) Define Process Requirements

-Start with customer drawings/specs and standards so the line is designed for compliance, not rework.
+Start with customer drawings, specifications and standards so the line is designed for compliance, not rework.

 - Coating chemistry: acrylic, urethane, silicone, epoxy, UV-cure, or Parylene